The best summer camps in California, United States

 3. Specialty camps:

-Learn more about general sports vs specialized sports camps
+Learn more about specialty camps essentials

 4. Traditional camps:

-5. You can also learn more in our guide to different types of summer camps for kids.
+You can also learn more in our guide to different types of summer camps for kids.

-You can also learn about camp safety and camp accreditation
+You can also learn about camp safety and camp accreditation to feel confident in your decision.

 FAQ

-What should I pack for camp?
+What should campers pack for California’s climate?

 Conclusion